ahdinosaur/campjs-vii/README.md

 ???

-distributed systems can be seen as attempts to solve coordination problems
+distributed systems can be seen as attempts to solve coordination problems.

 every intelligent person knows climate change is a problem to be solved.